Q: What is AWS Glue?

 Q: How many DPUs (Data Processing Units) are allocated to the development endpoint?

 A development endpoint is provisioned with 5 DPUs by default.
-You can configure a development endpoint with a minimum of 2 DPUs and a maximun of 5 DPUs.
+You can configure a development endpoint with a minimum of 2 DPUs and a maximum of 5 DPUs.

 Q: How do I scale the size and performance of my AWS Glue ETL jobs?